RileyBoroff/To-DoTUI/README.md

 `chmod +x TodoTUI.sh`<br>
 Now you can execute it the same way you would any other script. <br>
 `./TodoTui.sh`<br>
-To make the script executable from anywhere add this to your bahsrc `export PATH="/FULL PATH TO/To-DoTUI:$PATH"`
+To make the script executable from anywhere add this to your bahsrc <br>
+`export PATH="/FULL PATH TO/To-DoTUI:$PATH"`

 ## Commands